soft sourdough breadsticks

 And that’s all there is to it!
 I guarantee you they won’t last very long!

-Do These Breadsticks Freeze Well?
+Do Sourdough Breadsticks Freeze Well?

 Yes!
 Leftover breadsticks will keep better in the freezer, in fact, than if you store them on the counter.